jiesongtao/learn/readme.txt

-Git is a good software.
+Git is a good software
+Git is a free software which helps me a lot.